 - Emotional distress

 - Loss of consortium

-Economic and non-economic damages are both considered compensatory damages.
+Economic and noneconomic damages are both considered compensatory damages.
 Punitive damages are of another category; they’re reserved for when the defendant acted with recklessness or malice.
 Instead of aiming to compensate you, these damages aim to “punish” the at-fault party.

-How Can a Personal Injury Lawyer Help Me After an Accident?
+How Can A Personal Injury Lawyer Help Me After An Accident?

 A personal injury lawyer can help with just about every aspect of your pursuit of compensation after an accident.
 Some examples include the following:

 - Explain your legal options based on legal research of other, similar cases